gspetro-NOAA/global-workflow-cloud/docs/source/noaa_csp.rst

    Figure 12 Add Attached /lustre and/or /bucket Filesystems

-Scroll down to the bottom, and click `Add Attached Filesystems` as in the red-circle.
+Scroll down to the bottom as show in Figure 13, and click `Add Attached Filesystems` as in the red-circle.

 .. figure:: https://raw.githubusercontent.com/wiki/NOAA-EMC/global-workflow/images/noaacsp_filesystem_3.png
    :name: noaacsp_filesystem_3